 "All the work women have so tirelessly put in is finally paying off.
 Women today are louder than ever, and because of the success of campaigns like #MeToo and the most recent victories for women in politics, women are finally feeling heard.
 We still have plenty of more work to do, but if the way we're ending this year means anything, it means that 2019 is most definitely going to be an even bigger year for women."

-When we interviewed Sophia Roe this year—and shared her delicious potato cilantro hash recipe—we learned that food isn't just about nourishing your body with the "right" ingredients—it's also a way to connect people.
+When we last interviewed Sophia Roe—and shared her delicious potato cilantro hash recipe—we learned that food isn't just about nourishing your body with the "right" ingredients—it's also a way to connect people.
 In a short time, Roe has fundamentally changed our relationship with food for the better with her joyful approach to cooking.
 Her conversations might start with food, but they are shifting the culture and connecting communities with every recipe or tip she shares.
 It's a powerful movement to watch.

 "I think any woman who lives her life with solid conviction and a smile on her face is a successful woman.
 For many, success can be about how much money you make, how many people you have working under you, where you live, what car you drive, etc. I think success is simply doing what you love doing.
 Period.